do-know/Crypt-LE/README.md

 	make test
 	make install

+**Windows installation (with Strawberry Perl)**

+    cpanm -f Log::Log4perl
+    cpanm Crypt::LE

+Note: On Windows current version of the logging module needs to be installed with -f flag first if Strawberry Perl is used.

 ### CLIENT

 With `le.pl` you should be able to quickly get your SSL certificates issued.
 Run it without parameters to see how it is used or with --help for an extended help and examples.
 The client supports 'http' and 'dns' challenges out of the box.